Skip to main content

 In other instances, a candidate’s local celebrity status or work in the community can be a boost on the ballot.
 Weinfeld pointed to Republicans’ recruitment of longtime Marquette WLUC-TV6 weatherman Karl Bohnak to run in the competitive 109th state House district as one example where name recognition could make a difference.

 Sometimes, the benefits or pitfalls of name recognition are simply happenstance.
-Take, for example, West Michigan Republican George Lucas, who unsuccessfully ran for state House this year (but is not the filmmaker behind “Star Wars” and “Indiana Jones”.)
+Take, for example, west Michigan Republican George Lucas, who unsuccessfully ran for state House this year (but is not the filmmaker behind “Star Wars” and “Indiana Jones”.)

 When analyzing 2018 election results, Sarbaugh-Thompson noticed an unusual trend of heavily Republican areas supporting Democratic-appointed Supreme Court candidate Megan Cavanagh by wider margins than one would expect.